 As businesses around the globe prepare for the new normal, mobile communication will be key in helping consumers navigate the ongoing limitations due to Covid-19.
 While businesses were pressured to update websites and send emails, sometimes multiple per day, mobile apps present a much more efficient and effective way for notifying consumers, guests or members.

-While many skiers and riders have the Icon and Epic passes with access to their respective mobile apps, it is still a very small percentage of the approximate 10 million north american skier population who average 6 skier days per season.
+While many skiers and riders have the Ikon and Epic passes with access to their respective mobile apps, it is still a very small percentage of the approximately 10 million North American skiers and riders who average 6 days per season.
 And while some ski resorts do have a mobile app product, surprisingly many still do not given the associated costs.
 Here are some of the key features and benefits of a mobile app for ski resorts.

 Mobile Push Notifications

 Features like mobile push notification will be imperative to keep guests notified throughout their visit.
 Real time Covid-19 related updates can be quickly sent to all resort guests with a touch of a button.
 Resort operators can send out updates to help manage crowds across the various on mountain and off mountain lodges.
 Access limitations, sanitization supplies and tools, closures and openings.

 Aside from the fact that resorts spend approximately 250K per year on printed maps, digital maps are much more cost effective, dynamic and real time.
 Alpine Media’s mobile product features a digital trail map with details such as what runs are groomed, moguled, and closed or open within a minutes notice.
 Digital mobile maps can also prevent crowding around large printed maps areas and reduced footfall around reception counters.

 Not all resort staff and operators are issued a business email thus making it difficult to push out messaging to various departments: ski patrol, lift ops, dining and lodging crew, ski and comp schools, etc. With mobile app push messaging, notifications can quickly get to the respective groups as events and news updates break throughout the day.